Gilb03/Gilb03/README.md

 💡 Inspiring others to learn <br>
 🤝 Working together along the journey

-📫 You want to connect to chat about analytics or are seeking advice on a project?
+📫 You want to connect to chat about analytics?
 Connect with me on <a href="https://www.linkedin.com/in/gilbertking/">LinkedIn</a>

 <strong>Languages & Tools</strong> <br>